 Diabetes Prevention Program

-Diabetes is a growing health problem in Georgia, being the seventh leading cause of death.
+Diabetes is a serious health problem in Georgia, being the seventh leading cause of death.
 About one in every three adults living in Georgia is obese, which is a risk factor for diabetes.
 Type 2 diabetes is a serious condition that can lead to health issues such as heart attack and stroke.

 Nutrition and Lifestyle Change Services Form